-Contacts at Damaged Vehicle Operations are:Cassie Martin 313-248-1002cmart507@ford.comEbonie Frison 313-323-6590efrison@ford.com
+Contacts at Damaged Vehicle Operations are:Mary Heady313-248-1002mheady@ford.comBrian Hicks313-323-6590bhicks36@ford.com

 In-Transit Damage Procedure

 Carrier Liability: Carriers are liable for damage or loss to Ford/Lincoln vehicles while the vehicle in stored under the control and care of the carrier.
 Property should be maintained and secured to prevent damage and theft.